mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/activity.md

 # Activity: Happy Face, Sad Face

-The micro:bit itself is considered hardware.
+The Ragga itself is considered hardware.
 It is a physical piece of technology.
 In order to make use of hardware, we need to write software (otherwise known as “code” or computer programs).
 The software “tells” the hardware what to do—and in what order to do it using algorithms. *Algorithms* are **sets of computer instructions**.

-In this activity, we will discover how to use the micro:bit buttons as input devices and write code that will make something happen on the screen as output.
+In this activity, we will discover how to use the Ragga buttons as input devices and write code that will make something happen on the screen as output.
 We will also learn about pseudocode, the MakeCode tool, event handlers, and commenting code.

 ## Pseudocode
 What do you want your program to do?
 The first step in writing a computer program is to create a plan for what you want your program to do.
 Write out a detailed step-by-step plan for your program.
 Your plan should include what type of information your program will receive, how this input will be processed, what output your program will create, and how the output will be recorded or presented.
 Your writing does not need to be written in complete sentences nor include actual code.
 This kind of detailed writing is known as *pseudocode*.
 Pseudocode is like a detailed outline or rough draft of your program.
 Pseudocode is a mix of natural language and code.